Entry points

 Smart contracts are not significantly different.
 When the message is sent to the contract, a

-function called "entry point" is called.
+function called "entry point" is executed.
 Unlike native applications, which have only a single

 main

-entry point, smart contracts have a couple corresponding to different message types:
+entry point, smart contracts have a couple of them, each corresponding to different

 , execute